Winslow United F.C.: Crest and colours

-The club crest displays a crown above a football, symbolising Winslow and the sport itself.
+The Winslow United crest represents the heritage and identity of the club, featuring a crown above a football, symbolising both the town of Winslow and the club's sporting tradition.

 Winslow United's traditional home colours are yellow shirts, blue shorts, and blue socks.
-This colour scheme has been consistently used in senior fixtures, youth teams, and official club merchandise.
-Historical records show that the club's original colours, when formed as Winslow Town in 1891, were dark blue and white, before the current yellow and blue scheme was adopted.
+The distinctive yellow and blue colour scheme has become synonymous with The Ploughmen and is worn across senior football, youth teams, and official club merchandise.

-The club occasionally wears an alternate kit for away fixtures to avoid colour clashes.
-Historical records and images show that these kits have sometimes incorporated different combinations of blue, white, or black, but yellow and blue remain the defining colours of Winslow United.
+Historical records show that when the club was originally formed as Winslow Town in 1891, the team colours were dark blue and white.
+The current yellow and blue identity was adopted later and has become a defining symbol of the club.